hkexgroup/resipy/README.md

 ### On Mac

-IMPORTANT NOTE: *wine* is still not supported on macOS Catalina!
+IMPORTANT NOTE: *wine* is partially supported on macOS Catalina!
+Please try installing *wine* v5.x with below instructions first.
 ResIPy cannot be run from within the dmg.
 You must drag it to a folder on your filesystem (e.g., Applications, Desktop).
 You first need to install ```wine``` through ```homebrew``` to be able to run ```.exe``` files on you Mac OS X.
 Open "terminal" and install ```homebrew``` with: